MIT 6.824: Lecture 3 - GFS

 Record Appends #

-Record appends cause data to be written atomically at least once even in the presence of current mutations, but at an offset chosen by GFS.
+Record appends cause data to be written atomically at least once even in the presence of concurrent mutations, but at an offset chosen by GFS.
 If a record append succeeds on some replicas and fails on others, those successful appends are not rolled back.
 This means that if the client retries the operation, the successful replicas may have duplicates for that record.

 Retrying the record append at a new file offset could also mean that the offset chosen for the initial failed append operation is now blank in the file regions of the failed replica; that is, if the region has not been modified before the retry.
 This blank region is known as a padding, and the existence of padding and duplicates in replicas are what make them inconsistent.s.